bschlaman/ml-exploration/README.md

 Naive Bayes works well when you have very few data points, because you bring a gaussian assumption to the model to reduce the hyperplane search space.
 When you have many data points, logistic regression is preferable. (lec 12 min 7)

+When executing a logistic regression, gradient descent with ADAGRAD moves loss minimization in the right direction, and then newtons method (approximate the fn with a parabola which is minimized) quickly converges.
+Newtons method can also diverge rapidly, so it's best to start with gradient descent (lec 13 min 5).

+Ideally, we would minimize the 0-1 loss: the number of training data points we missclassify - but that is not continuous or differentiable.

+## Linear Regression

+Some terminology:

+- Logistic regression is a classification algorithm
+- Linear regression is a regression algorithm

+Ordinary Least Squares (OLS)
+`y_i = wTx_i + ϵ_i, ϵ_i ~ N(0, σ^2)`

 ## Real world problem

 ### Problem statement